ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 ![Fake Authentication URL Assembly](./images/API-FakeURLUserRegistry-Assembly.png)

-Below the processing perfomed in the gateway Javascript:
+Below the processing perfomed in the "BA authc logic" gateway Javascript:
 <BR>Line 1: Get the Basic Authorization header, and split it based on space
 <BR>Line 2: Takes the uid:password base 64 and decode it.
 Then separate uid and password, separator :.
 <BR>Line 7: Create a response Header called *api-authenticated-credential* with the the CN od the user with an hard coded email domain name.
 <BR>Line 10: Provide the body of the response following the expected body as defined in the documentation.
 <BR>Line 12: If username is different from password then returns UNAUTHENTICATED.

 ```
 1 var reqauth =  context.get('request.headers.authorization').split(' ');